 So what can be a possible solution to all these?
-Much like how Uber has connected drivers with needy passengers, you need something that bridges the gap between truckers, shippers, drivers and hence eliminates the need for a broker.
+Much like how Uber has connected drivers with needy passengers, you need something to bridge the gap.
+The gap lies between the truckers, shippers, drivers, and hence eliminates the need for a broker.
 There is a need for a service that establishes a direct connection in the supply chain.
 A mobile transportation system connected with truck dispatch software will serve the need.
 It will lower expenses and improve visibility along the chain.

 Wondering How All Of These Can Be Automated?
-The Truck Dispatch Software With An App Comes To The Rescue!
+The Uber For Delivery Trucks Comes To The Rescue!

 Let me explain how it works.
 A well-built truck dispatch software system will have the core functionalities to manage fleets in every way.
 There will be an end to end solution that helps small medium or large trucking companies.
 Powerful solutions will help you in

 - Vehicle status tracking

 - Repair center management

 - Fuel use